Joan of Valois, Countess of Beaumont

-Her husband Robert III of Artois had attempted to claim the title of Count of Artois, which had been awarded to his aunt Mahaut of Artois, but was condemned and exiled in 1331 for making and presenting forged documents in the process of filing against her.
-Joan of Valois and her children were therefore imprisoned at Château Gaillard by order of her half-brother King Philip VI.
+On several occasions, her husband Robert had attempted to claim the title of Count of Artois, which had been awarded to his aunt Mahaut of Artois by Philip IV of France and confirmed by his successors.
+Following a forgery scandal in 1329, Robert fled into exile, having forfeited his titles and honours.
+In 1331, Joan and her children were arrested by order of Philip and imprisoned at Château Gaillard, where she died in 1363.

 In fiction

 Joan is a character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 She was portrayed by Françoise Giret in the 1972 French miniseries adaptation of the series, and by Toinette Laquière in the 2005 adaptation.